wazuh/wazuh-documentation/source/compliance/tsc/common-criteria/cc6.1.rst

 Use case: Maintaining asset inventory on a Windows endpoint
 -----------------------------------------------------------

 Wazuh meets the architecture, infrastructure, and security software aspects of the *common criteria CC6.1* by providing several modules.
 One of these is the Syscollector module.
 In this use case, we show how to use the Wazuh Syscollector module to collect system information on a Windows 10 endpoint.
-This module collects information about applications, services, ports, and protocols running on an endpoint.
-It can be used to monitor specific components, protocols, services, or applications running on an endpoint.
+You can use this module to monitor specific components, protocols, services, or applications running on an endpoint.

 #.
 Open the Wazuh agent configuration file ``C:\Program Files (x86)\ossec-agent\ossec.conf`` and scroll to the ``syscollector`` block to verify that you have the same configuration below: